-Other courses may also fulfill a concentration area for Part One of the A Exam, subject to Field approval.
+Other courses, beyond those listed above, may also fulfill a concentration area for the A Exam, subject to Field approval.
 Generally speaking, in order for the Field to approve a course, (a) the topic must be consistent with one of the existing areas of concentration, (b) the course syllabus must be appropriately comprehensive and indicate broad coverage of the core theories and research paradigms in the concentration, and (c) the faculty must have a commitment to offering the course regularly.

-Upon completion of the written examination/course for each concentration area, graduate students must submit a signed Concentration Area Completion Form to the Graduate Field Assistant.
+Upon completion of the written examination/course for each concentration area, you must submit a signed Concentration Area Completion Form to the Graduate Field Assistant.
 The form must be signed by both the faculty member who has offered the examination/course and by the chair of the student’s Special Committee.
-If the student has not yet selected a Special Committee chair, then the Director of Graduate Studies signs the form as the default Special Committee chair.
+If you have not yet selected a Special Committee chair, then the Director of Graduate Studies signs the form as the default Special Committee chair.

-The qualifying paper is designed to be a major research experience for the student, and sometimes also serves as the first phase of dissertation research.
+The qualifying paper is designed to be a major research experience, and sometimes also serves as the first phase of dissertation research.
 It is usually a relatively short but high-quality exercise in empirical research and theoretical analysis.
 The paper, which must be read and approved by the Special Committee, typically follows the style and format of an article in the American Journal of Sociology or American Sociological Review.

-Students who want a Master's degree have to write a Master's thesis, per Graduate School guidelines for theses.
-Although there is no formal defense of a Master's thesis prospectus, students should discuss the expectations for their theses with their Special Committees well in advance of initiating their projects.
-A Master's thesis fulfills the Qualifying Paper requirement for the Ph.D. program.
+In lieu of the qualifying paper, you can complete a Master’s thesis, per Graduate School guidelines for theses.
+Although there is no formal defense of a Master’s thesis prospectus, students should discuss the expectations for their theses with their Special Committees well in advance of initiating their projects.
+A Master’s thesis fulfills the Qualifying Paper requirement for the Ph.D. program.
 Therefore, a presentation of the Master’s thesis satisfies the oral component of the A Exam.

 Students who choose part way through the Ph.D. program to obtain a so-called terminal Master’s degree should consult with the Director of Graduate Studies about the possibility of obtaining a no-thesis Master’s degree.

-The master’s thesis must be defended orally, usually in a two-hour session that is formally open to all members of the Field (although typically attended only by the Special Committee).
-A Schedule of Examination (Form A3) must be filed with the Graduate School at least seven calendar days prior to the examination, and a Results of Examination (Form A4) must be filed with the Graduate School within three business days of the examination.
+The master’s thesis must be defended orally, usually in a two-hour session that is formally open to all members of the Field (although typically attended only by members of the Special Committee).
+A Schedule of Examination Form must be filed with the Graduate School at least seven calendar days prior to the examination, and a Results of Examination Form must be filed with the Graduate School within three business days of the examination.
 Both forms must be signed by all members of the Special Committee, the Director of Graduate Studies, and the Graduate Field Assistant.